 We’ve come a long way since our founder, Andrew Prescott, started running bike tours out of his apartment in 2004.
 Since then, we’ve expanded by way of partnering with other local bike shops and spreading the word.
 Now, we have two storefronts of our very own: the tour and rental shop at 103 Atlantic Avenue, and the bike shop a few doors down at 109 Atlantic Avenue.

-We still give the great historic tours that made us famous, leaving from 103 Atlantic Avenue every day at 10 AM & 2 PM and a 6 PM evening tour Thursday thru Sunday.
+We still give the great historic tours that made us famous, leaving from 103 Atlantic Avenue every day at 10 AM & 2 PM.
 We also offer quality bike rentals, both of our standard Kona Dew Boston hybrids and of more technical bikes.
 Over at the bike shop, you can find a wide selection of new and used bikes, as well as tons of apparel and gear.
 A friendly bike mechanic can also help you with any repairs or tune-ups your bike may need.

 Our team is what makes us really stand out.
 We’re fun, friendly people who love to share our enthusiasm for bikes, Boston, and biking in Boston, whether it’s by giving a tour or helping choose a new bike in the shop.
 We can also point you towards hidden gems all over Boston and the surrounding area.
 Think of us as your own personal Bike Concierge!

 Andrew became a serious cyclist when he was 16 and would ride 20 miles from one parent’s house to the other.
 After attending college at Wesleyan University, Andrew took on about a million and one jobs.
 He’s been a dishwasher, a bartender, an international recruiter, a manager of an Italian import furniture company, and an accountant for an online clothing company.
 He helped launch a number of different marketing and brand ambassador campaigns for Cointreau, Coke Zero, Napster and Anheuser-Busch.